Since I Left You: Versions

 Several versions of the album were created due to sample clearance difficulties.

-In 2000, Zomba Records released a promo CD of an earlier version of the album containing all original samples and an extra track after "Stay Another Season" titled With My Baby, which released as a B-side to Frontier Psychiatrist in Australia.
+In 2000, Zomba Records released a promo CD of an earlier version of the album containing all original samples and an extra track after "Stay Another Season" titled "With My Baby", which also appeared as a B-side on the "Frontier Psychiatrist" single in Australia.

 For the first international release, multiple samples had to be cut from the original Australian release, including dialogue by Robert De Niro from the film Midnight Run, an Ennio Morricone excerpt, and flute sounds from War's "H2 Overture".
-A version of "Frontier Psychiatrist" with re-recorded vocal lines was also included on a number of releases.
+A version of "Frontier Psychiatrist" with re-recorded vocal lines instead of samples was also included on this release; the original was restored on later releases.
 A mixtape named Gimix was sold as tour merch in 2000, designed to combat bootlegged copies of the album which were circulating due to the album's publishing delays.
-The mixtape contains tracks from Since I Left You, songs sampled on the album, songs with copyright clearance problems, and other favorites.
+The mixtape contains tracks from Since I Left You, songs sampled on the album, songs with copyright clearance problems, and other favorites of the group.

-In July 2011, a deluxe reissue of Since I Left You was announced that would include the original album as well as a bonus disc containing b-sides, demo tracks and remixes of songs from the original album by artists including El Guincho, MF DOOM, Black Dice, and The Avalanches themselves.
+In July 2011, a deluxe reissue of Since I Left You was announced that would include the original album as well as a bonus disc containing b-sides, demo tracks and remixes of songs from the original album by artists including El Guincho, MF Doom, Black Dice, and The Avalanches themselves.
 In 2016, it was announced that a reissue of Since I Left You would be released on 27 January 2017 in a limited edition of five thousand copies.
 Fans were allowed to vote on which colour vinyl the album would be pressed on, as well as which record store the album would be sold at.
 In December 2017, some retailers listed a 33-track deluxe edition of the album online.
-Later, a finished 4xLP deluxe edition copy made its way into the hands of a collector, who submitted pictures and details about the release to Discogs.
-The deluxe edition features alternate artwork and a collection of new remixes from MF DOOM, Deakin, Leon Vynehall, Canyons, Sinkane, Sun Araw, Black Dice, and Edan alongside select previously released remixes, and the original demo of Thank You Caroline.
+The deluxe edition features alternate artwork and a collection of new remixes from MF Doom, Deakin, Leon Vynehall, Canyons, Sinkane, Sun Araw, Black Dice, and Edan alongside select previously released remixes, and the original demo of Thank You Caroline.
 In November 2018, the band promised the deluxe edition was "nearly ready".
-In April 2021, the band announced the 20th anniversary edition, consisting of the aforementioned deluxe edition, would be released on June 4.
+The deluxe edition (now named the 20th Anniversary Edition) finally released on June 4, 2021.